the stadthaus is ...

 … an international milestone of modern urban architecture!

 It is an exhibition space and event hall, modern architectural sculpture and a preserver of traditional roots, a citizens forum and a café and restaurant, a contact point for tourists, a venue for an international festival of contemporary classical music and for performances of contemporary dance.
+The Baden-Württemberg Declaration of the Many has been signed by the Stadthaus in 2019.

 Furthermore, the Stadthaus is a platform for guest events covering current social topics from the fields of culture, medicine, sciences, media or politics.
 Upcoming events are listed in the events calendar.